ucsd-compfab2

 Course-specific policies and rules.

-An assignment may receive an F if a student does not participate in every phase of the development of the project and meet all deadlines for preliminary materials (proposals, drafts, work in progress, etc.).
+An assignment may receive an F if a student does not participate in every phase of the development of the project and meet all deadlines for preliminary materials (proposals, drafts, etc.).
 Failure to submit any of the graded course assignments is grounds for failure in the course.
-If an exercise or project, plus required addenda, is not submitted in class on the date due, it will be considered late and will lose one 5% for each day or part of a day past due.
-Assignments are due in class and via online submission, as specified in assignment descriptions.
-Any late submissions must be approved by your faculty instructor well in advance of the due date.

 Integrity of scholarship is essential for an academic community.
 The University expects that both faculty and students will honor this principle and in so doing protect the validity of University intellectual work.
 For students, this means that all academic work will be done by the individual to whom it is assigned, without unauthorized aid of any kind. http://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Appendices/2